 If you are including video or audio, ensure that you include an introduction before the video to introduce the content and tell the learner how to interact with it.

 Always ensure that you include subtitles of the multimedia content.
 This can be done either via closed captions or by including a separate transcript field.
-This way, individuals with visual or hearing disabilities can have an equally as effective experience.
+This way, individuals with visual or hearing disabilities can have an equally as effective experience, ensuring online learning accessibility.

 3. Add captions to images